 This is a guide for students who intend to apply to become a student visitor to the Faculty * The policy is currently under review and may change for 2017-18 applications*.

 The Faculty of Asian and Middle Eastern Studies admits a small number of applicants who wish to undertake a period of one term of full-time research in Cambridge as a student visitor but who do not intend to become candidates for any Cambridge qualification.
+In certain circumstances an application to be a visiting student can be extended up to a year, at the discretion of the host department.
 As a student visitor you will be entitled to:

 A Cambridge University email address for the limited visiting period.